supsi-dacd-isaac/cosmos-apps/ps/README.md

 # ps (Pre-paid Scenario)

 N.B.
-When compiling on ARM architecure, be sure that iavl>=0.14.2 is required.
+When compiling on ARM architecture, iavl>=0.14.2 is required.
      In case, upgrade the module as described here: https://golang.cafe/blog/upgrade-dependencies-golang.html.

 <pre>